buda-base/lucene-zh/README.md

 Used as a pre-processing step for PY indexing

-#### PySylabifierFilter
+#### PinyinSyllabifyingFilter (TokenFilter)

-Produces syllables from pinyin-encoded text (either lazy or normal)
+Produces syllable-based tokens using `PinyinAlphabetTokenizer`.

-TODO: determine the best strategy to do it
+Supports both strict and lazy pinyin.

 #### ZhSynonymsFilter (MappingCharFilter)